AntiSol/motion-minus/README.md

-Mr Dick worked hard and diligently, doing important work like porting from C to C++ [(C is such a non-shiny language, you see)](https://web.archive.org/web/20131209133259/http://thread.gmane.org/gmane.comp.version-control.git/57643/focus=57918), making the code run slower, removing old features that he assumed people weren't using, and removing features peopl were using but which he couldn't be bothered to maintain/repimplement (or maybe didn't understand / couldn't figure out how to port to C++?).
+Mr Dick worked hard and diligently, doing important work like porting from C to C++ [(C is such a non-shiny language, you see)](https://web.archive.org/web/20131209133259/http://thread.gmane.org/gmane.comp.version-control.git/57643/focus=57918), making the code run slower, removing old features that he assumed people weren't using, and removing features people *were* using, but which he couldn't be bothered to maintain/repimplement (or maybe didn't understand / couldn't figure out how to port to C++?*).

 Sure, nobody was using it, because people want their security cameras to be reliable and stable long-term, and because people tend to want their "upgraded"